decentralized-identity/faq/docs/spec.md

 > more authority.

-Verifiable Credentials combine properties and superpowers from many different mental models and forms of prior art; Linked Data, JSON Web Tokens, Ontologies, ETL systems.
+Verifiable Credentials combine properties and superpowers from many different mental models and forms of prior art: Linked Data, JSON Web Tokens, Ontologies, and ETL systems, to name a few.
+The [data model specification](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-data-registries) for VCs is governed in the [W3C](https://w3.org).
 They are like portable, free-floating data points, which are not exactly documents or files or "records" in the usual sense.
 They are signed and thus tamper-evident, and thus share much of the verifiability of blockchain data or signed PDFs insofar as the signatures they contain can be properly verified by reference to the identities included inside the document.

-They can be encrypted or not, they can identify their subject directly or indirectly using DIDs or any other kind of address and/or indirection mechanism.
+They can be encrypted or not, they can identify their subject directly or indirectly using [[ref:DIDs]] or any other kind of address and/or indirection mechanism.
 They can be public or private or somewhere in between, large or small, long-lasting or ephemeral.
 For the different categories or "flavors" of VC, see the section on Layer 3 below.

 ##### What is a Wallet? 🟢

 > In short, a wallet stores magic gibberish passwords (private keys) and magic
-> fridge-magnet poetry (seed phrases) that help end-users control DIDs and other
+> fridge-magnet poetry (seed phrases) that help end-users control [[ref:DIDs]]
-> kinds of accounts like blockchain addresses or high-security multi-factor
+> and other kinds of accounts like blockchain addresses or high-security
-> log-ins.
+> multi-factor log-ins.

 Controlling, updating, and proving control of a DID (or, for that matter, a cryptocurrency address, an NFT, or many other kinds of digital assets) requires